swaptacular/swpt_accounts/protocol.rst

    The annual rate (in percents) at which interest accumulates on the account.
 This can be a negative number.

-last_outgoing_transfer_date : date
-   The date of the latest transfer, for which the owner of the account was the sender (interest payments are not included).
-If there have not been any outgoing transfers yet, the value MUST be "1970-01-01".

 last_config_signal_ts : date-time
    The value of the ``signal_ts`` field of the latest applied `ConfigureAccount`_ message.
 If there have not been any applied